-In 2017, our Police Department has received approximately 2,100 calls related to panhandlers in our county, an increase over calls received in 2016.
+Every year our Police Department receives hundreds of calls related to panhandling.
 The calls range from traffic issues to concerns about the panhandler to fears about a suspicious person at an intersection.

 Panhandling can be found in most areas of our county, generating many questions and complaints from our residents.
 While we may get a good feeling by providing money to a panhandler, the reality is that panhandlers who are truly in need require more resources than small amounts of money.